microsoft/AI-For-Beginners/README.md

 * Different approaches to Artificial Intelligence, including the "good old" symbolic approach with **Knowledge Representation** and reasoning ([GOFAI](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence)).
 * **Neural Networks** and **Deep Learning**, which are at the core of modern AI.
 We will illustrate the concepts behind these important topics using code in two of the most popular frameworks - [TensorFlow](http://Tensorflow.org) and [PyTorch](http://pytorch.org).
 * **Neural Architectures** for working with images and text.
-We will cover recent models but may lack a little bit on the state-of-the-art.
+We will cover recent models but may be a bit lacking in the state-of-the-art.
 * Less popular AI approaches, such as **Genetic Algorithms** and **Multi-Agent Systems**.

 What we will not cover in this curriculum: